Ballin (Juicy J song)

-"Ballin" is a song by American rapper Juicy J featuring fellow American rapper Kanye West. released as a single on September 28, 2016.
+"Ballin" is a song by American rapper Juicy J featuring fellow American rapper Kanye West.
+It was released as a single on September 28, 2016, intended for his fourth album Rubba Band Business, however it was later cleared as a non-album single.
+The song was produced by TM88, Cubeatz and Crazy Mike, with writing handled by the trio alongside its performers, as well as co-writing by LunchMoney Lewis and Strick.

 Background

 On September 23, 2016, five days belong the single was released, Juicy announced via Twitter that a viewing party would be available on TIDAL, which was streamed two days before its release.
 The track was supposed to be part of Juicy's fourth studio album Rubba Band Business, but didn't end up on the tracklist when the album was released in December 2017.

 Composition

 For both the intro and outro of "Ballin", a sample of "I'm Not Gonna Give Up" by Eddie Holman is used.
 West's feature is minimal, since he only sings the chorus and Juicy J raps all of the verses.

 Music video

 On September 29, 2016, one day after the song's release, the official music video for it was released.
-This video was recorded with the two rappers being in a warehouse together.
+The video features both rappers performing the song in a warehouse.